1971 NBA Finals

-The 1971 NBA Finals was the championship series played at the conclusion of the National Basketball Association (NBA)'s 25th anniversary season of 1970–71.
+The 1971 NBA World Championship Series was the championship series played at the conclusion of the National Basketball Association (NBA)'s 25th anniversary season of 1970–71.
 The Western Conference champion Milwaukee Bucks, who were founded as an expansion team three years earlier, swept the Eastern Conference champion Baltimore Bullets in four games.
 Baltimore had dethroned the 1969–70 NBA champion New York Knicks in the Eastern Conference finals.
+This was the first NBA Finals played between two expansion teams.